HimanshuBansalCHD/HimanshuBansalCHD/README.md

 -->

-Software Engineer at Amazon.
+Software Developement Engineer at Amazon.
-Skilled in Java8 , DSA.
+Skilled in Java8 (SE + EE), Data Structures and Alogirthm.
 Open Source Contributor

-🌱 I’m currently exploring: Android Developement
+🌱 I’m currently exploring: Technology Stack

-🔭 I’m currently working on : Software Develpement.
+🔭 I’m currently working on : Software Develpement and Applications

-💬 Ask me about: Java8, DSA.
+💬 Ask me about: Java8, DSA (Data Structures and ALgorithms), Big Data & ETL.

+⚡ Fun fact: Java is used by 95% of the enterprises as their primary language.
+It is much more than C and the other languages.

 💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
 And here you're not even able to pronounce it😂